20jasper/type-challenges/src/easy/pick/pick.md

 ```

 #### Lookup types
-To get the type of the keys (also known as indexed access types or lookup types) in `Chair`, we can use square bracket notation just like accessing a property or method in a JavaScript object
+To get the type of the keys (keys are also known as indexed access types or lookup types) in `Chair`, we can use square bracket notation just like accessing a property or method in a JavaScript object

 ```ts
 type Chair = {